dam9000/show-highlight.nvim/README.md

 # Show Highlight for Neovim

-Show LSP or Treesitter or regular vim syntax highlight group under cursor in lualine status line
+Show LSP, Treesitter or regular vim syntax highlight group under cursor in lualine or cmd line if lualine is not available.

-default keymap to enable the functionality is: `<leader>th`
+default keymap to toggle the functionality is: `<leader>th`

 to disable the default keymap use the following parameter to setup():
 `{ disable_keymap = true, }`